 - "Silver Springs" and "Elsewhere."
 About Place.
 October 2017 (Vol. 4, Iss.
 4).

-- Check out this brief essay "Witnessing Nature" discussing the poem "Sunfall With Bat House" North American Review Online, March 2019.
+- "Witnessing Nature" (essay discussing my poem "Sunfall With Bat House") Open Spaces: North American Review Online, March 2019.

 From Reflections on the Dark Water